Easy Mexican rice flavoured with chipotle. A delicious side dish that goes well with any Mexican meal. Suitable for vegetarians and vegans.

 Chipotle is a simply a jalapeño chilli that has been smoked.
 Chipotle is common in Mexican cookery.
 I absolutely love the flavour.
 I find that it adds the most gorgeous taste to everything I’ve made with it without being overly spicy.

-Chipotle also works well in guacamole, in veggie chilli, with beans, for any taco feeling or mixed with a tomato sauce for potatoes.
+Chipotle also works well in guacamole, in veggie chilli, with beans, with any taco filling or mixed with a tomato sauce for potatoes.

 Mexican-style chipotle rice